DataDog/kics/documentation/rules/terraform/aws/sagemaker_endpoint_configuration_encryption_disabled.md

  Amazon SageMaker endpoint configurations should have encryption enabled using a KMS key to protect sensitive data at rest.
 Without proper encryption, data stored within SageMaker endpoints may be vulnerable to unauthorized access if the underlying storage is compromised.
 This represents a significant security risk as machine learning endpoints often process and store sensitive information.

 To address this vulnerability, specify the `kms_key_arn` attribute in your SageMaker endpoint configuration.
-For example, the secure implementation uses:
+For example, the secure implementation uses the following configuration, where kms_key_arn is specified to enable encryption:
 ```
 resource "aws_sagemaker_endpoint_configuration" "example" {
   // other configuration
   kms_key_arn = "aws_kms_key.example.arn"
 }
 ```
-while the insecure version omits this critical encryption setting.
+In contrast, the insecure version omits this critical encryption setting.

 ## Compliant Code Examples